Categories

 With the guidance of experienced guides and professional hunters, both novice and seasoned hunters can enjoy a rewarding blesbok hunt.

 Whether you are pursuing your first trophy or adding a unique variation to your collection, hunting white blesbok in South Africa promises an unforgettable experience.
 The wild and authentic nature of the safari ensures a true African adventure.
+Safari Club International (SCI) sets minimum scoring standards for trophy blesbok, so hunters may wish to consult SCI guidelines when evaluating their trophies.

 A white blesbok can net you a unique trophy to hang next to the common variety, making it a prized addition to any trophy room.